 The accommodation offers spacious rooms, private bathrooms, handmade wooden beds, deluxe mattresses and hot water showers.
 The wrap-around veranda has a huge day bed and offers views of the ocean and jungle.

-Tropical Suites – Superior
+Tropical Suites – Midrange

 This oceanfront boutique hotel offers 16 suites with either inland or ocean view.
 It is ideally situated in the heart of beautiful Bocas del Toro.
 Resting on the tranquil Caribbean shoreline, the hotel is a short stroll to fantastic, over the water restaurants, and an eclectic mix of shops.
 In addition to incredible ocean view suites, the hotel’s modern concrete construction provides a quiet and comfortable refuge for the discerning traveler.